Segreto/segreto-server/README.markdown

     collection of secrets.

-    Both the key and value are to be arbitrary strings and will be encrypted at rest in the Segreto database^[We currently use [attr_encryptor](https://github.com/danpal/attr_encryptor) for field
+    Both the key and value are to be arbitrary strings and will be encrypted at rest in the Segreto database (We currently use [attr_encryptor](https://github.com/danpal/attr_encryptor) for field
-    encryption.].
+    encryption.)
 For additional security, the official client will also encrypt the value on the client side with a private key, making the stored values entirely unknown to the server.